 As stipulated in the Finnfund Act, the purpose of the company is not to generate a profit for the shareholders.
 However, in accordance with the state ownership policy, the company must operate on a self-supporting basis, covering its operational costs and risks through the profits it generates.
 The state ownership policy defines profitability and cost-efficiency as the goals of the State as an owner.
 It also says that companies entrusted with special state assignments should strive for financially profitable operations.

-The cost-efficiency of Finnfund’s operations is assessed by comparing operational costs to investment assets and the value of investment decisions.
+The cost-efficiency of Finnfund’s operations was assessed in 2015 by comparing operational costs to investment assets and the value of investment decisions.
 Finnfund’s profitability is assessed primarily by looking at return on equity.
-The nature of the operations may cause return on equity to vary significantly from year to year, and for this reason return on equity is assessed also as a five-year moving average.
+The nature of the operations may cause return on equity to vary significantly from year to year, and for this reason return on equity is also calculated as a five-year moving average.
 Other indicators include impairment losses and the debt-equity ratio.

 Due to the nature of the company’s operations, the need for investments related to its operations is very small and mainly consists of capital expenditure.

-In 2014, Finnfund made new investment decisions worth EUR 115 million to the target countries.
-The number of new decisions made was 23 in total of 25 investments.
+In 2015, Finnfund made new investment decisions worth EUR 83.5 million in the target countries.
+Eighteen new investment decisions were made.

 Finnfund mostly refrains from providing financial support or making donations for the public good and does not engage in any activities regarded as sponsorship.